Mancity1383/TLA_Project/README.md

 > ℹ️ **Info**
-> This classes are in first_follow folder and in first_follow.py file.
+> These classes are in first_follow folder and in first_follow.py file.

 ---